AngangGuo/blog/content/posts/2025/Notes - Computer Problems.md

 For HP laptop:
 Win + B + Press Power button, when computer turned on, release all the keys, HP laptop will restore BIOS.

+## Audit Mode
+### MSI laptop locked out in audit mode
+We entered into audit mode, changed the language settings and restart, the Administrator account is disabled and locked.

+Restart the system, press the `F3` key on the keyboard repeatedly to enter the system recovery screen.
+For unknown reason it directly entered the audit mode again so we can work on it.

+Note: You can press `Del` key to enter into BIOS.

+See [here](https://www.msi.com/support/technical_details/DT_OS_Recovery_SOP) for more details on how to restore the system.

 ## BIOS
 ### Keys to enter BIOS
 * Acer: F12, F9 or Esc